dev-dwarf/Stack3D/notes/README/README.txt

 build your own system to do depth sorting and handle loading different models, or use a modified version of mine.

 There are also a few shaders as examples of how you could achieve certain effects.

+## IMPORTANT: YOU WILL NEED TO CHANGE THE SETTINGS OF THE TEXTURE GROUPS!

+go to tools > texture groups and disable automatic crop.
+If you have large models, you may also need to increase the size of your texture pages

 #########################################################################
 							MIT LICENSE